VivaPitagoras/makefile-dockerservices/README.md

 # makefile-dockerservices
-Makefile to manage docker services
+Makefile for some basic docker files and services management using CLI.